luciaddeveloperplatform/luciadria2020vuenolint/README.md

 Simply copy a valid LuciadRIA license file into the folder './src/license'.
 Make sure your license file is called 'luciadria_development.txt'

 ## How to use
-Simply edit the ./src/main.js to start coding
+Simply edit the ./src/main.js to start coding.
+The LuciadRIA Map is integrated as a VUE component

 ## Scripts: